Posted on: May 14, 2020

 Most students we work with tend to spend somewhere around three months preparing for the test.
 Often, that entails weekly meetings, homework, and semi-regular practice tests.
 That all adds up to a couple of extra hours in your week.
 So when do you have the time to spare?
 If you’re a three-sport athlete and your time is all spoken for during the school year, taking advantage of the summer months might be your best bet, even if you do need to learn some new math.
 Having the first test under your belt in the early fall and retesting and (hopefully!) being finished up before winter break sounds pretty good to most students!

-On the other hand, your fall might be taken up with a busy debate schedule or regattas every weekend (which will hopefully still happen!!), but you’re pretty free in the winter.
+On the other hand, your fall might be taken up with a busy debate schedule or regattas every weekend, but you’re pretty free in the winter.
 That might suggest putting off your preparation until the new year, when you have time to prepare well and can benefit from another semester of schoolwork.
 In any case, you’ll likely want to get started before the spring of junior year.
-That’s going to be busy with APs, subject tests, term papers, and all sorts of other demands on your time.
+That’s going to be busy with APs, term papers, and all sorts of other demands on your time.
 Additionally, starting a bit early tends to take the pressure off a bit, since there are many test dates ahead of you.
 You might not relish the idea of taking the SAT or ACT three times, but knowing you’ve got a lot of opportunities to do well can help you relax and do your best.

 In addition to finding time to do all the test prep, you should also think about when you’ll be able to prepare yourself for test day.
 What’s the difference?
 Test prep is about acquiring skills and strategies that’ll help you on test day.
 Preparing yourself is all about putting yourself in the position to best use those skills and strategies.
 Doing your best on the SAT or ACT requires you to be incredibly well rested and as relaxed as possible.
 Sure, you want to be able to budget time to take practice tests and do your homework, but you’ll also want to be getting lots of sleep.
 And, in a perfect world, you won’t be stressed about other things going on.
 If you know you’re going to be running up to opening night in the spring musical, don’t plan to take the SAT the week beforehand.
 You’ll be at practice late every night, hustling to keep up with your homework, and rightly focused on other things.
 Are you a wrestler who cuts weight over the winter?
 If you’ve done that before, you know how fuzzy your thinking can be and shouldn’t even think about testing in December or February.
 Good test prep is essential to feeling confident heading into the test, but also preparing yourself can make all the difference.